NixOS/rfcs/rfcs/0093-rfc-categories.md

 considered a failed RFC process, might have benefited from a framework to transition into a general experiment in the form of an _informational_ RFC as soon as it had become clear that it won't be accepted as a _feature_ RFC.
-Its subsequent closure has rendered the entire flake experiment to a largely undocumented, unstructured, and intransparent process that still elicites strong opinions within the community.
+Its subsequent closure has rendered the entire flake experiment to a largely undocumented, unstructured, and opaque process that still elicites strong opinions within the community.
 Clarity over RFC options and venues _might_ have helped mitigate this situation.